NekoDrone/relictify-api/README.md

 ## Contributing

 ---
 The project is not accepting contributions at this moment.
-If you would like to contribute to and open source project, please consider contributing to [Relictify](https://github.com/NekoDrone/Relictify) instead.
+If you would like to contribute to an open source project, please consider contributing to [Relictify](https://github.com/NekoDrone/Relictify) instead.